Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 Clone the View & Data Node.js basic server to start your web application.

-Note that, if you do not have git installed already, you can get it from here: [Windows](https://windows.github.com/), [Mac OSX](https://mac.github.com/), and [Linux](http://git-scm.com/download/linux).
-And get additional setup instructions [here](https://help.github.com/articles/set-up-git).
-If you wish to not install git, you can download a zip file of the sources instead from [here](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api/releases/tag/v1.0-workshop).

 If you have github client installed, you can clone the source code from github.com.
 Go to [https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api) and clone the source code by click the "Clone in Desktop" button.

  ![](img/node_githubClone.png)